Spectrum Noir Pencils

 These are a wax and oil hybrid and are the primary blendable colored pencil line offered by Spectrum Noir.
 The color wheel is actually broken down into 5 different sets of 24 pencils, with the “Essentials” set attempting to encompass many of the highly-utilized colors generally needed for a piece.
 Overall they have a decent combination of blend ability and utilization while still being durable enough to be used on a regular basis and sharpened.
 It is a bit frustrating that in order to get the full color offering you have to purchase 5 different tins as opposed to having the entire group available in a single set, however.

 Visual Appeal – 3.5/5

-Spectrum Noir advertises these as being highly blendable and for the most part they do a decent job.
+Spectrum Noir advertises these as being highly blendable and for the most part, they do a decent job.
 The colors are relatively vivid, although there can be some inconsistencies between them.
 As mentioned, it is also frustrating that many of the colors you will need will require purchasing one of the other 4 available sets.
-The color can be laid down pretty thick if desired.
+In other words, a given set will be severely limited in its scope.
+But the color can be laid down pretty thick if desired which is quite nice.

 Usability and Durability – 3/5

 Spectrum Noir used to advertise these as being strictly wax-based, but they are in fact a combination of oil and wax and their new labeling reflects that (thanks Jaylore for the update!).
 The hybrid oil and wax mixture results in an easier time maintaining a good point as well as being less frustrating to sharpen.
 In addition, there is relatively little wax bloom when compared to conventional wax cores.
 Unfortunately, the texture of application varies wildly across the various colors, with some embossing that creamy texture of many of the premium wax-based lines while other colors have a much harsher and rough feel to them.
 Blending, which is in the name itself, is decent but nothing amazing.

 Packaging and Presentation – 3.5/5